Drill head with carbide cutting edges, centering drill and hexagonal chuck (not for SDS-Quick chuck and similar), drill diameter 60 mm.

 The shank needs a conventional three-jaw chuck, which is tightened with a drill chuck key or with a manual clamping ring.
 In other drill chucks, a secure hold is not always guaranteed.
 Please check the safe, secure fit of the crown in the chuck before beginning to work.

-Type 'Allmat multi-purpose hole saw,' contract manufacturing in China for the traditional company Heller Tools GmbH from Dinklake / Lower Saxony / Germany
+Model "Allmat multi-purpose hole saw" -- contract manufacturing in China for the traditional company Heller Tools GmbH from Dinklake / Lower Saxony / Germany